jf-marino/munka-coupons/cases/add_codes.md

 }

 const generateCode = (length: number) => {
+  // This alphabet should allow (48^length) code permutations.
+For a
+  // default of 4 characters, there are 48^4 = 5,308,416 possible codes.
   const alphabet = 'ABCDEFGHJKLMNPQRSTUVWXYZabcdefghjklmnpqrstuvwxyz';
   return Array.from({ length }, () => {
     return chars[Math.floor(Math.random() * chars.length)]